oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 [Section 3.1](#31-type-definitions) defines the native JSON format of JADN type definitions.
 Although JSON data is unambiguous and supported in many programming languages, it is cumbersome to use as a documentation format.
-This section defines two alternative ways of documenting JADN information models - a formal text-based interface definition language and an example property table layout.
+This section defines a formal text-based interface definition language and illustrates several alternative ways of documenting information models.
-In addition, tree diagrams can be used to provide a high-level overview of JADN information models.

 ### 5.1 JADN-IDL Format

+*This section is normative*

 JADN Interface Definition Language (IDL) is a textual representation of JADN type definitions.
 It replicates the structure of [Section 3.1](#31-type-definitions) but combines each type